• Home

 by Sarah

 My Mom is awesome -- she finds so many cool things for me to do and is very creative about it!
 This summer shapes up to be incredible --she has outdone herself.
 It's time to talk about Summer Planning - CAMP!
 We planned on being fairly low key as we were bringing back (and paying to do so) the girl who we had two years ago from the Ukraine in the Circle of Love project through our church.
 Diana is 2 years older than me and just like a big sister!
 SO....the rest of the summer plans were a total surprise until we reviewed the family calendar: Final Exams are over for me on May 18th...but I am going to still be in elementary school for 3 more weeks...if my Mom's trip to Cuba works out, then I only have 2 weeks of school because I would get to skip one for traveling!
 The week after school is out, we have Camp Invention.
 My Mom is the camp parent and working NOW so I can attend FREE!
 (More on Camp Invention HERE!)
-The day after camp ends, it is my birthday AND Diana arrives in our country! … [Read more...]
+The day after camp ends, it is my birthday AND Diana arrives … [Read more...]

 I Earned My Simple Meals Patch in Girl Scouts!